cogdog/splotbox/README.md

 ## Relatively Cool New Features & Updates

+* Edit labels and instructions on the upload form using the Wordpress Customizer
 * A rich text editor can now be enabled for the description fields or you can opt to use the simpler plain text input text area for descriptions.
 * On new installs where no menus are defined, the theme generates a simple menu rather than listing all pages